BryceCanyonCounty/bcc-stables/README.md

 # Stables

 #### Important
-This is a "work in progress" and an open project.
-If you would like to contribute please submit a PR.
+This is a "work in progress".

 #### Description
 Stables script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 Using the 7 original stable locations from the game.
 More stable locations may be added using the `config.lua` file.